Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Introduction

 \pgfdeclarepattern{name=Bricks, parameters={\brickwidth,\brickheight,\brickangle,\bricklinewidth}, bottom left={\pgfpoint{-.1pt}{-.1pt}}, top right={\pgfpoint{\brickwidth+.1pt}{\brickheight+.1pt}}, tile size={\pgfpoint{\brickwidth}{\brickheight}}, tile transformation={\pgftransformrotate{\brickangle}}, code={ \pgfsetlinewidth{\bricklinewidth} \pgfpathmoveto{\pgfpoint{-.1pt}{0pt}} \pgfpathlineto{\pgfpoint{\brickwidth+.1pt}{0pt}} \pgfpathmoveto{\pgfpoint{-.1pt}{0.5*\brickheight}} \pgfpathlineto{\pgfpoint{\brickwidth+.1pt}{0.5*\brickheight}} \pgfpathmoveto{\pgfpoint{0.25*\brickwidth}{0pt}} \pgfpathlineto{\pgfpoint{0.25*\brickwidth}{0.5*\brickheight}} \pgfpathmoveto{\pgfpoint{0.75*\brickwidth}{0.5*\brickheight}} \pgfpathlineto{\pgfpoint{0.75*\brickwidth}{\brickheight}} \pgfusepath{stroke} } } \tikzset{/pgf/pattern keys/.cd, brick width/.store in=\brickwidth, brick height/.store in=\brickheight, brick angle/.store in=\brickangle, brick line width/.store in=\bricklinewidth, brick width=1em, brick height=1em, brick angle=0pt, brick line width=.5pt, }

-Hence, in stark contrast to \cite{DBLP:journals/algorithmica/CabelloM11}, we prove the following (see also \Cref{fig:anchtoalmost}): \begin{corollary2rep}[of \Cref{thm:main3}] \apxmark Let $G$ be a planar graph such that at most three vertices of $G$ are of degree greater than~$3$, and $u,v\in V(G)$.
+Hence, in contrast to the efficiently computable case of the crossing number $\crg(G+e)$ where $G$ is planar of maximum degree~$3$ \cite{DBLP:journals/algorithmica/CabelloM11}, we prove the following: \begin{corollary2rep}[of \Cref{thm:main3}] \apxmark Let $G$ be a planar graph such that at most three vertices of $G$ are of degree greater than~$3$, and $u,v\in V(G)$.
 Then it is \NP-hard to compute the crossing number of the almost planar graph~$G+uv$. \end{corollary2rep}

 \begin{proof} As sketched in the main body of the paper and illustrated in \Cref{fig:anchtoalmost}; we can take an instance $H=H_1\cup H_2$ of anchored crossing number as in \Cref{thm:main3}, and construct a planar graph $G_0:=H\cup C^+$ where $C^+$ is a (multi)cycle on the $6$ anchor vertices of $H$ in the natural cyclic order, with $m$ parallel edges between consecutive pairs of the vertices of~$C^+$.
 The parameter $m$ is chosen ``sufficiently large'', e.g., $m\geq2|E(H_1)|\cdot|E(H_2)|\geq2\cra(H)+1$ in the worst-case scenario of~$H$.